javascript-tutorial/en.javascript.info/2-ui/1-document/5-searching-elements-dom/article.md

 document.getElementsByTagName('input').value = 5;
 ```

-That won't work, because we take a *collection* of inputs and assign the value to it, rather to elements inside it.
+That won't work, because it takes a *collection* of inputs and assigns the value to it, rather to elements inside it.

 We should either iterate over the collection or get an element by the number, and then assign, like this: